 Queensland is a large state with many different landscapes, including rainforests, beaches and outback.
 Each landscape offers different driving conditions which can sometimes make driving stressful, tiring or dangerous.
 Having a plan and being prepared is very important for your safety and the safety of other road users.
 Learn more about road safety for long drives.

-There are maps available to help you plan and get prepared.
+There are maps and QLDTraffic available to help you plan and your journey.

 Road region maps

 If you will mainly be travelling in 1 road region, you might find the map of that region helpful.
 Queensland’s road region maps show:

 - road networks

 - Department of Transport and Main Roads rest areas.